oarepo/vue-popup-login/README.md

 }
 ```

-When a user clicks on a "login" button, the application calls
+When a user clicks on a "login" button, the application should call
 ``this.$auth.login() / api.login()``.
 This call should be made
 preferably in a synchronous method and not in setTimeout or delayed tasks
-(doing so might prevent the popup in firefox and add blockers).
+(doing so might prevent the popup in firefox and with some add blockers).

 The process follows as:

   * User clicks 'login' button
   * App calls ``api.login()``.
-The result of the call is a promise for which
+The result of the call is a boolean promise (true meaning logged in)
-    the application might listen to
   * The library checks if the user is logged in on the server.
-If yes,
+If yes, the state is synchronized
-    the state is synchronized and login finishes.
+    and login finishes.
   * The library opens a popup window, passing it a `loginUrl?next=completeUrl`
-  * `loginUrl`, mostly implemented by a server is responsible for the login process
+  * `loginUrl`, in most cases implemented by the server, is responsible for the login process
   * When the login process is finished, `completeUrl` is called
-  * The completion page is responsible for passing the login state back (see details below)
+  * The completion page is responsible for notifying the application that login has finished (see details below)
-  * The library receives the information, closes the window and resolves the promise
+  * The library receives the information and closes the window
+  * The library checks on the server that the user has indeed logged in
+  * finally the login promise is resolved and application continues

 What can go wrong:

-  * Popup can not be created (for example an over-eager add-blocker) forbids the popup.
+  * The popup window could not be created - for example browser setting forbids the popup.
-    Application might define a ``popupFailedNotifier`` whose
-    responsibility is to inform that this happened and give user
-    the opportunity to either repeat the login (if the issue has been fixed)
+    The default behaviour is to redirect the user to the login page, thus using the current
-    or log in via redirection.
-This works as follows:
+    application state.

+    Application might prevent this by defining an asynchronous
+    ``popupFailedHandler``.
+The popup handler might:

+      * notify the user that this happened, give him guidance how to set the
+        browser and display ``login`` button again, calling ``$auth.login()``
+        and return its result
+      * or return ``REDIRECT_LOGIN`` to signalize that the library should
+        perform redirection to the login page:
           * The current window is redirected to `loginUrl?next=completeUrl` as
             in the previous case
           * When the login process is finished, `completeUrl` is called.
 This is
             always in the form of `completeUrl?next=<vue page where the login started>`.
             If this argument is present, the page should not perform channel-based
-        notification (as there is no opener that should be notified) but
+            notification (as there is no opener to listen for the notification) but
-        should redirect browser to the target page
+            should redirect the browser to the target page
           * The vue page is loaded and should call (for example in App or route
             guard)  ``api.check()`` that synchronizes the logging state in Vue app
             with that on the server

   * User can not log in and sticks on the login page.
 Both pages are open
     and user must close them both.
 There is currently no timeout implemented
     for the login process.

-  * User has logged in but the library failed to close the window (again,
+  * User has logged in but the library failed to close the window (for example,
-    add blocker or similar blocking library).
+    add blocker or browser settings prevent it).
 The ``completeUrl`` page should
-    inform the user that something is not right and ask him to close the page.
+    inform the user (after a couple of seconds) that something is not right and
-    After closing the user should be logged in.
+    ask him to close the page.
+After returning to the app the user should be logged in.

 ### Login-required route guards